-    Use lowest effective dose.
+Use lowest effective dose for shortest duration.
 Swallow whole.
 Effects delayed if taken with or after a meal.
 Take once per night immediately before bedtime (with at least 7–8hrs remaining before planned time of awakening).
 Women: initially 6.25mg.
 Men: initially 6.25mg or 12.5mg.
 Both: if 6.25mg ineffective, may increase to max 12.5mg.
 Elderly, debilitated, or mild to moderate hepatic impairment: 6.25mg.

 <18yrs: not recommended.

 Prior history of complex sleep behaviors with Ambien or Ambien CR.

 Ambien Cr Warnings/Precautions